opsmop/opsmop/docs/source/language.rst

         )

 Any variable in the current scope is available to 'T()'.
-However, python variables are actually not.
-To make them available to OpsMop you would need to add them to the local scope:
+However, all in-scope python variables are actually not.
+To make them available to OpsMop you would need to add them to the local scope.
+This is also a design-consideration and part of OpsMop wanting to be explicit and unambigious:

 .. code-block:: python

     def set_resources(self):
+        foo_version="8.67.5309"
         return Resources(
             Set(foo_version=foo_version),
             Package(name="foo", version=foo_version)